Outplacement

 A new home

 When the animals are rehabilitated, they are ready for outplacement!
-We are in contact with a large network of animal parks in Europe.
-Of course, we only outplace animals in parks that can guarantee good accomodation and care for our animals.
+We are in contact with a large network of animal parks and sanctuaries in Europe.
+Of course, we only outplace animals at partners that can guarantee good accommodation and care for our animals.

-The animals get a nice home where they can stay for the rest of their lives.
-At the same time, the shelter creates space for other animals in need.
+The animals get a home where they can stay for the rest of their lives.
+At the same time, we create space in our rescue centres for other animals in need.

-Some animals go directly after their quarantine period to an outplacement address, other animals stay at AAP for years.
-On the one hand because they need more time to recover, on the other, because we cannot always find a suitable outplacement address immediately.
+Some animals go to an outplacement partner directly after their quarantine period, other animals stay at AAP for years.
+On the one hand because they need more time to recover, on the other hand because we cannot always find a suitable outplacement partner immediately.

 The likelihood of a successful outplacement depends on several factors: